 Many times in life we experience pain due to rejection and mistreatment by others.
-This bruises our emotions and makes us feel less valuable or valueless.
+This bruises our emotions and makes us fee less valuable or valueless.
 However, we must remember that Jesus Christ is our strength, healer, and restorer.
 But we must put all of our trust in Jesus Christ.
 He will see you through.
-We must establish ourselves in righteousness (rightness, in conformity with God’s will and order).
+You must establish yourself in righteousness (rightness, in conformity with God’s will and order).
 Then and only then will you be far from oppression and destruction.
 Far from the very thought of oppression and destruction.

 When you receive God’s love, joy, and peace, and compassion, recognize and depend upon the Holy Spirit to operate in your life, and obey God’s Word.
 Then you can surely overcome any and all obstacles the devil throws in your way.